UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ### Publications

-To associate a publication with a dataset the JSON-LD MUST include a URL (preferably a DOI) as the ID of a publication using the [related] property.
+To associate a publication with a dataset the *DataCreate Flattened JSON-LD* MUST include a URL (preferably a DOI) as the ID of a publication using the [related] or [isOutputOf] property.

 For example:
 ```